 2013-2016 Co-chair of the Society of Physiology’s special interest group “Molecular physiology of channels and transporters’

-2011-2016 Member of the strategic research committee at the Faculty of Health and Medical Sciences, UCPH
+2011-2016 Member of the strategic research committee at the Faculty of Health, UCPH

 2008-2015 Member of the research committee at Dept of Cellular and Molecular Medicine, UCPH

 2020-2023 Independent Research Fund Denmark: 2.5 MDKK

 2020-2024 Lundbeck Foundation Ascending investigator grant: 5 MDKK

 2019-2023 Lundbeck Foundation Thematic Grant (co-applicant, my share): 4.4 MDKK

 2018-2022 IMK Almene Foundation: 0.9 MDKK